DAQInterface makes inappropriate assumptions about versions of software being used

 Marking this issue as resolved again.
 With commit 532d45c0ae881472e259badc2fc7265dda2bf0dc, if DAQInterface sees that a ups product for the package in question isn't set up by the DAQ setup script, instead of giving up on finding a PackageBuildInfo.cc file, it'll look for the file in the local build subdirectory of the mrb area.

-#9 Updated by Kurt Biery about 1 month ago
+#9 Updated by Kurt Biery over 1 year ago

 I have verified the expected behavior in an artdaq-demo system on the mu2edaq cluster.